traveloka/ansible-asg-rolling-deployment/README.md

       description: Controls how health checking is done, if unspecified then the current group value will be used.
     - name: asg_health_check_grace_period
       description: Length of time in seconds after a new EC2 instance comes into service that Auto Scaling starts checking its health, if unspecified then the current group value will be used.
+    - name: asg_termination_policies
+      description: An ordered list of criteria used for selecting instances to be removed from the Auto Scaling group when reducing capacity.
+When used to change an existent autoscaling group, the current termination policies are maintained.
     - name: instance_type
       description: The type of the istance to launch in ASG, if unspecified then the current group value will be used.